viciouslabs/application-development-solutions/src/pages/index.md

           480w: images/feature1.m.webp
           800w: images/feature1.webp
         content: >-
           Mobile applications are incomplete with micro-interactions.
-Collaborate with us to create the best experience for the user.
+Collaborate with us on creating the best experience for the user.
 We like our apps to be functionally accurate and aesthetically sharp.
         actions:
           - label: Know More
             url: /features